Mis Ainak Knights

-Mis Ainak Knights (مس عينک اتلان Mis Ainak Atalān) or Mis Ainak Region is one of eight regional first-class cricket teams in Afghanistan.
+Mis-e-Ainak Knights (مس عينک اتلان Mis Ainak Atalān) or Mis Ainak Region is one of eight regional first-class cricket teams in Afghanistan.
 The region represents the following provinces in the southeast of Afghanistan, to the south of the capital Kabul: Khost, Logar, Paktia and Paktika.
-The team is named after Mes Aynak, an archaeological site in Logar Province.
+The team is named after Mes Aynak, an archaeological site in Logar.

-Mis Ainak Region compete in the Ahmad Shah Abdali 4-day Tournament, which has had first-class status from 2017 onwards.
+Mis Ainak Region compete in the Ahmad Shah Abdali 4-day Tournament, which has had first-class status since 2017.
 In October 2017, they won their opening fixture of the tournament, against Band-e-Amir Region, by 262 runs.

-They also play in the Ghazi Amanullah Khan Regional One Day Tournament, which was granted List A status from 2017. and the Afghan Shpageeza Cricket League Twenty20 competition (which has Twenty20 status from 2017) using the name Mis Ainak Knights.
-They also take part in the Qosh Tepa National T20 Cup, the first edition of which will be held in April 2024.
+They also play in the Ghazi Amanullah Khan Regional One Day Tournament, which was granted List A status from 2017, and the Afghan Shpageeza Cricket League Twenty20 competition (which has Twenty20 status from 2017) using the name Mis Ainak Knights.
+They also take part in the Qosh Tepa National T20 Cup, the first edition of which would be held in April 2024.